Rules For The Use Of Noun

-Vermin, police, mankind, public, Sheep, cattle, clergy, peasantry, fish, deer, poor, people, hair, swine, issue, vacation, poetry, infantry, cavalry, machinery, scenery, stationary, furniture, bunting, offspring etc.
+Vermin, police, mankind, public, Sheep, cattle, clergy, peasantry, fish, deer, poor, people, hair, swine, issue, vacation, poetry, infantry, cavalry, machinery, scenery, stationery, furniture, bunting, offspring etc.

 - Nouns in plural form but used as singular (always take S or Es)

 - Branches of learning: mathematics, statistics, civics, politics, physics, etc